 There are so many activities you can choose from that can help you divert your attention from your studies to your personal growth—one of which is sports.
 If you have always been a fan of hoops, and sports in general, here are the top 10 schools that can help you reach your career goals while letting you enjoy the life of a baller!

 The university’s Ateneo Blue Eagles have won over 20 titles as of last year, producing more than 20 players who have become part of the national team.
-These players have gone on to pursue athletic careers where they have all become very successful—great examples include Kiefer Ravena, Larry Fonacier, Greg Slaughter, Chris Tiu, and LA Tenorio.
+These players have gone on to pursue athletic careers beyond college basketball where they have all become very successful—great examples include Kiefer Ravena, Larry Fonacier, Greg Slaughter, Chris Tiu, and LA Tenorio.

 The Ateneo Women’s Rowing team is also notable, emerging as champions in the 2014 Varsity Boat Race in Malaysia.
 Their excellence extends to the university’s volleyball team with the Ateneo Lady Eagles finishing second in last year’s UAAP season—producing great players like Alyssa Valdez, Denden Lazaro, and Dzi Gervacio.